babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2024.11.24 - merged PR #383, fix history rendering issue introduced in the manifest 3 migration, thank you @hababr!

 2024.11.19 - close #382, ctrl+e conflicts with Chrome shortcut keys

 2024.11.9 - merged PR #381, upgrade to use manifest version 3, a HUGE thank you to @hababr for making this happen!